 - Versatile: you can stick to the recipe as is or add some vegetables to either bulk it up, make it stretch further or add some diversity.
 Check out my substitutions and variations for ideas.

-- Diverse serving options: you have a wide variety of choices when it comes to serving the bolognese.
-Be it with your favourite pasta, spooned onto freshly toasted bread or as the filling for a grilled cheese, this bolognese will lend it self to all of these options and more!
+- Diverse serving options:ย you have a wide variety of choices when it comes to serving the bolognese.
+Be it for a quick meal with your favourite pasta, spooned onto freshly toasted bread or as the filling for a grilled cheese, this bolognese will lend it self to all of these options and more!

 As you can see the recipe calls for:

-- Turkey mince: also known as ground turkey.
+- Turkey mince: also known as ground turkey with the option to use lean ground turkey.
 This is a reasonably inexpensive mince product and it freezes well.
 You can purchase it in advance and have it in the freezer so when the need calls, you can grab it out and whip up a spag bol sauce with it.

 - Tomato passata: this is also known as tomato puree in some countries, it is a smooth sauce with a refined texture that provides the basis for the bolognese sauce.